Welcome to today's edition of the Rush 24-7 podcast.

 The Jewish people, I mean, not a mosque, what you call a temple.

-And I think one of the things I might also add to some of the things that you're saying is that I've been teaching for 37 years and I've had a number of Iranian students.
+I think one of the things I might also add to some of the things that you're saying is that I've been teaching for 37 years, and I've had a number of Iranian students.

-But unfortunately, they live in a regime that's really, I don't know, just oppressive.
+But unfortunately, they live in the regime that's really, I don't know, of course, the cream of the crop, you know, is how Irani lives here.

-But if you're asking, was you around a democracy like here when they lived there?
+But if you're asking, was Iran a democracy like here when they lived there?

 No, of course not.